yakyak/hangupsjs/README.md

 irrelevant, clients may send messages with whatever OTR status they like.
 One of `Client.OffTheRecordStatus.OFF_THE_RECORD` or `Client.OffTheRecordStatus.ON_THE_RECORD`.

+`delivery_medium`: determines via which medium the message will be delivered.
+If caller does not specify value we pick the value BABEL to ensure the message is delivered via default medium.
+In fact the caller should retrieve current conversation's default delivery medium from self_conversation_state.delivery_medium_option when calling to ensure the message is delivered back to the conversation on same medium always.

 `client_generated_id` is an identifier that is kept in the event both in the result of this call and the following chat_event.  it can be